cpfaff/rbefdata_paper/paper/rbefdata.md

 available data which is crucial for an effective reuse of data.
 The process of assisted discovery is highly likely to be enabled by the tight integration of semantic repositories in form of taxonomies and ontologies in emerging software solutions.
-This paper introduces a new R package called `rbefdata` which is the the companion package of the data management platform `BEFdata (https://github.com/befdata/befdata) (cite Karin).
+This paper introduces a new R package called `rbefdata` which is the the companion package of the data management portal `BEFdata (https://github.com/befdata/befdata) (cite Karin).
 The R package enables seamless access to data and metadata stored on the portal.
 On top of that it allows for the integration of semantic repositories as it integrates with the